 The slaying of the Dragon

-For hundreds of years the great wall has stretched sprawled out across the NW of China, across desserts, mountains, forests and some of the harshest terrain known to man.
-Like a giant dragon it has lain as a protector and deterrent to the ferocious foes of the Chinese, the Mongol hoards and the nomadic tribes living in the plains of the NW. constructed over a few centuries, and involving nearly one third of the Chinese population
+For hundreds of years The Great Wall has stretched sprawled out across the Northwest of China, across deserts, mountains, forests and some of the harshest terrain known to man.
+Like a giant dragon it has lain as a protector and deterrent to the ferocious foes of the Chinese, the Mongol hoards and the nomadic tribes living in the plains of the Northwest.
+Constructed over a few centuries, and involving nearly one third of the Chinese population.

-Tended to by millions of soldiers over the years, slaving like worker ants over their queen this wall was maintained, manned and extended all in the endeavor to keep the Chinese population safe, and as well as this in my opinion a more sinister ploy by the dynasties, to keep the population busy and united against a so called common enemy, the marauding Mongolian hoards.
+Tended to by millions of soldiers over the years, slaving like worker ants over their queen, this wall was maintained, manned and extended all in the endeavour to keep the Chinese population safe, and as well as this in my opinion a more sinister ploy by the dynasties, to keep the population busy and united against a so called common enemy, the marauding Mongolian hoards.